safaris since 1995

 Malawi is culturally rich too, with a population of around 13 million people and ten different ethnic groups providing a rich tapestry of cultural norms and practices.
 Art and music are easily accessible, with performances in bars around the cities common, and a large number of galleries to peruse, especially in Blantyre and Lilongwe.

-Malawi is the ideal place for the novice traveller in Africa, as it provides a wide array of activities for those who have not yet specialised into a specific area of Africa.
+Malawi is the ideal place for the novice traveller in Africa, as it provides a wide array of safari activities for those who have not yet specialised into a specific area of Africa.
 It is also fairly safe and the main language is English, making communication easier than in other non-English speaking countries.
 It is also good for the expert, with a huge variety of flora for botanists, and many species of birds for keen bird watchers – 250 have been recorded in just two days of watching.
 The beach resorts are second to none in Africa, with luxury accommodation available to help you relax in style.

 How to get to Malawi